Consumer Medicine Information

 The liver produces its greatest amount of cholesterol when the body is at rest and

-this medicine is more effective when taken in the evening.
-A good time would be after
+Therefore, this medicine is more effective when taken in the evening.
+A good time

-your evening meal.
-However, it does not matter whether you take it before or after
+It does not matter whether you take this medicine before or after food.

 Take this medicine at about the same time each day.

-Taking APO-Ezetimibe/Simvastatin at the same time each day will have the best effect.
+Taking ezetimibe/simvastatin at the same time each day will have the best effect.

 It will also help you remember when to take your dose.

-Your doctor may ask you to take APO-Ezetimibe/Simvastatin with other cholesterol lowering
+Your doctor may ask you to take this medicine with other cholesterol lowering agents

 If you are taking a bile acid sequestrant, such as cholestyramine, take this medicine